U.S. flag

 Office of Biometric Identity Management

-The Office of Biometric Identity Management (OBIM) provides biometric match, store, share, and analyze services to DHS and mission partners.
+The Office of Biometric Identity Management (OBIM) leads the U. S. Department of Homeland Security (DHS) in the advancement of identity for a safer world and improved quality of life through the development and refinement of solutions to improve how identities are verified and managed.
+In this role, OBIM delivers biometric compare, store, share, and analyze services to DHS and mission partners.
 The need for biometrics continues to grow among DHS Components; interagency stakeholders (e.g., the Departments of State, Justice, and Defense); state, local, tribal and territorial entities; the Intelligence Community; and international mission partners.
-Biometrics support critical national security priorities, including counterterrorism and immigration.
-OBIM is focused on delivering accurate, timely, and high assurance biometric identity information and analysis.
-OBIM’s overall goals and priorities include continuing to improve biometric services and access to expanded biometric data to enable DHS operational missions.
+Biometric and identity services support critical national security priorities, including counterterrorism and immigration.
+OBIM is focused on delivering capabilities, services, and expertise that provide identity assurance for decision making.
+OBIM’s overall goals and priorities include continuing to design and deliver biometric and identity services, strengthening collaboration and coordination of with all DHS partners, and pursuing advancements in biometric technology and identity solutions to enable DHS operational missions.
 Learn more about OBIM's history, accomplishments, and impact on the DHS mission over the past decade.

 OBIM Mission